 Things in life change which sometimes warrant a change in the child custody order.
 In that case, it is necessary to petition the family court to modify child custody.
 Normal situations that may need a change of orders include relocation (moving) of either parent, child endangerment, and the child themselves as they get older.
 No matter what the changes are, you always want to be protected and have the child’s best interest in mind.

 Things to remember:

 Testing for both parents is a legal right for both parties

 Have competent legal representation for the protection of you and your child

-This is a difficult time for you and we at the Law Offices of Amanda Todd Daniels understand that you may have further questions or need more legal counseling.
-Feel free to reach out to Amanda for a free consultation or contact her by phone at 662-678-8009
+This is a difficult time for you, and we at the Law Offices of Amanda Todd Daniels understand that you may have further questions or need more legal counseling.
+Feel free to reach out to Amanda for a confidential consultation or contact her by phone at 662-678-8009